janboddez/addon-for-activitypub/README.md

 ```
 The idea here is that you _could_ append custom fields and whatnot.

+A comment template file would be named `wp-content/themes/your-child-theme/activitypub/content-comment.php`.

 ## User Profiles
 These are somewhat like the “post type templates” above.